Compound Bow: Everything You Need to Know

 Weight

 The weight of the bow can affect the way you shoot.
-The lighter the bow, the easier it will be to carry with you.
-A heavier compound bow may be easier to use if you are target shooting.
-This criterion is questionable and is more of a very personal position, so make sure to find something that works for you.
+The lighter the bow, the easier it is to carry with you.
+A heavier bow may be easier to use if you are target shooting.
+This criterion is questionable and is more of a personal position, so find something that works for you.
+But be aware that the higher the weight, the more difficult it is to shoot for some.
+But the shot will be all the more powerful.

 Speed

 Calculated in FPS, the speed of a compound bow is another important metric that can sometimes convince you to look for an accurate model.
 Speed is an indicator of the strength of your bow.
+Of course, it is also influenced by the weight of the arrow.
+The higher the speed, the stronger the bow.

 You may not need a high-speed compound bow if you are only aiming at targets.